- News & Events

 All international applicants who are offered admission and accept their offer are then required to submit the completed International Applicant Coversheet or International Student Data form with required passport/visa documentation.
 These applicants would be immediately notified by email and given instruction how to submit this documentation.

 In the event applicants are offered admission without sufficient financial aid to cover the estimate of expenses for themselves and any dependents they may have, applicants must also submit appropriate financial documentation before official admission is given and the visa process can begin.

 There is no application or petition for a fee waiver.
 The Graduate School of Arts & Sciences does not waive the application fee under any circumstance.

 Yes, all transcripts submitted to the Graduate School of Arts & Sciences must be in English.
 If you are submitting a transcript that is not in English, you must submit a certified English translation of the transcript and degrees awarded.

-Unfortunately, applications for financial aid far exceed our capability to support many highly qualified students.
+Unfortunately, financial aid for MA and MS degree applicants far exceeds our capability to support many highly qualified students.
 If in the event you are recommended for admission without financial aid, you would need to provide financial documentation to begin the visa process.

 We accept checking or savings bank account statements, bank loan statements, scholarship award letters (not based on admission to degree program), or support letters from the government or independent organization.
 The financial documents must be in English and clearly state your name or, if applicable, your sponsor’s name.
 The currency on all financial documentation must be in U.S. dollars.
 Additionally, bank letters should specify either the amount of U.S. dollars in the account, or a minimum U.S. dollar amount available for use.